 Get involved and meet new friends

 You know that thing you love doing?
 There’s a club for that.
-The AMS operates all 350+ of UBC’s student clubs, and they can all be found here (virtually) on our newly launched AMS CampusBase.
+The AMS operates all 350+ of UBC’s student clubs, and they can all be found on our newly launched AMS CampusBase.
+You can also attend AMS Clubs Day every September and January to visit your favourite clubs in person or virtually.
 Clubs are the perfect way to meet new friends while doing what you love.

 Can’t find a club that does what you’re looking for?
-Make sure to check out the AMS website to find out how you can start your own club.
+Check out the AMS website to find out how you can start your own club.